 We know that finding the right provider or therapist is the first step in the process.
 Our helpful intake team will do an in-depth screening with you and can guide you through the process.
 Please request specific areas of treatment that you are interested in at the time while working with them.

 Please request Prescription Refills with your prescriber during your scheduled appointment.
 If you need a refill before your next scheduled appointment, call your pharmacy at least four days before your medications run out.
-Even if you have no refills remaining, it is best to call your pharmacy.
+Even if you have no refills remaining, it is best to call your pharmacy first.
 If a prescriber’s approval is needed for your prescription to be refilled, your pharmacist will call or fax us.

 No, you will need to call our clinic at 503-589-4046 to request a refill of your controlled medications.